Smiths Group: John Crane

 John Crane provides products and services for the major process industries, including the oil and gas, power generation, chemical, pharmaceutical, pulp and paper and mining sectors.

 Smiths Interconnect

 Smiths Interconnect designs and manufactures electronic components, subsystems, microwave and radio frequency products that connect, protect and control critical systems in the defence, aerospace, communications and industrial markets.

 Flex-Tek

 Flex-Tek supplies engineered components that heat and move fluids and gases for the aerospace, medical, industrial, construction and domestic appliance markets.

 Management

 In 2015, Smiths appointed Andrew Reynolds Smith its CEO.
 Smith replaced Philip Bowman.
 Immediately before joining Smiths, Smith was CEO of GKN Automotive.
-He started work at GKN in 2002.
-He has worked in senior management at Ingersoll Rand, Siebe and Delphi Automotive Systems.
-In May 2021, Smiths appointed Paul Keel as its CEO.
-Keel replaced Andrew Reynolds Smith.
-Prior to joining Smiths, Keel was Group President of 3M's Consumer Division Group.
-Previously, Keel worked at General Electric and McKinsey & Company.
+In May 2021, Smiths appointed Paul Keel as its CEO, replacing Andrew Reynolds Smith.
+Prior to joining Smiths, Keel was group president of 3M's Consumer Division Group.
+In March 2024, Roland Carter replaced Keel as CEO: Carter had worked at the company for over 30 years and was previously president of Smiths Detection and Smiths Interconnect.